-The team at Lake Ontario Waterkeeper launched the first Swim Guide website and app back in 2011.
+The team at Swim Drink Fish Canada (formerly Lake Ontario Waterkeeper) launched the first Swim Guide website and app back in 2011.
 Their goal was to help beachgoers find clean swimming holes near Lake Ontario.
 In the beginning, Swim Guide showcased 200 beaches in southern Ontario.

-By 2015, water quality information for 7,000 beaches was being updated daily by a network of more than 50 Swim Guide Affiliates from Canada, Mexico (Baja), New Zealand, and the United States.
+As of 2019, water quality information for 8,000 beaches was being updated daily by a network of more than 80 Swim Guide Affiliates from Canada, Mexico (Baja), Australia, New Zealand, France, Ireland, the Bahamas, and the United States.
 Affiliates get the data from official government monitoring sources or citizen-led sampling programs that meet regulatory standards.
-Over 1 million people rely on Swim Guide to help them understand beach water quality issues, avoid contact with polluted waters, and create powerful memories on the water.
+Nearly 3 million people rely on Swim Guide to help them understand beach water quality issues, avoid contact with polluted waters, and create powerful memories on the water.

 Swim Guide succeeds because people love beaches.
 They crave easy-to-understand information about water quality, beach life, and the issues that affect swimmable water.
 That’s what Swim Guide offers.